France reports 3,206 people in intensive care units with COVID-19 | Health

 - France

-France reported on Thursday that the number of people in intensive care units with COVID-19 fell by 124 to 3,206.
+France on Thursday reported that the number of people in intensive care units with COVID-19 fell by 124 to 3,206, while the overall number of people in hospital with the disease fell by another 652 to 17,941.

+The health ministry also reported 13,933 new virus infections, taking the total to 5.63 million, an increase of 1.2% compared with a week ago, when the total was revised down by nearly 350,000 cases to weed out double counting of people who have been tested several times.
+The seven-day moving average of new cases, which set a high of more than 42,000 in mid-April, fell further to 9,583, remaining below 10,000 for the second day in a row.

+France registered 142 new coronavirus deaths in hospitals, a lower number than on Wednesday but higher than a week ago.
+The total COVID-19 death toll now stands at more than 109,000.

 Also Read: France to hold up EU-UK financial services deal over fisheries - source